 The Audit Committee has established a pre-approval policy for certain audit and non-audit services, up to a specified amount, for each identified service that may be provided by the independent registered public accounting firm.
+The pre-approval fee levels for all services to be provided by the independent registered public accounting firm.
 The pre-approval fee levels for all services to be provided by the independent registered public accounting firm are reviewed annually by the Audit Committee.
 The Audit Committee has authorized management to engage accounting firms other than KPMG LLP to perform certain audit-related, tax and other non-audit services, as set forth in the policy, provided that the fees do not exceed \$250,000 per year for each separate engagement, project or assignment.
 The Audit Committee has delegated to the Chairman of the Audit Committee the authority to approve, in between meetings of the Audit Committee, certain audit, audit-related, tax and other permissible non-audit services to be provided by KPMG LLP in an amount not to exceed \$50,000.
-Additionally, the Audit Committee has delegated to the Chairman of the Audit Committee the authority to approve, in between the authority to approve, in between meetings of the audit of the Audit Committee, certain audit-related, tax and other permissible non-audit services to be provided by KPMG LLP in an amount not to exceed \$50,000.
-Additionally, the Audit Committee, certain audit-related, tax and other permissible non-audit services to be provided by any accounting firm other than KPMG LLP in an amount in excess of \$250,000 for each separate engagement, project or assignment, but not to exceed \$500,000 per year for each separate engagement, project or assignment.
+Additionally, the Audit Committee has delegated to the Chairman of the Audit Committee the authority to approve, in between meetings of the Audit Committee, certain audit-related, tax and other permissible non-audit services to be provided by any accounting firm other than KPMG LLP in an amount in excess of \$250,000 for each separate engagement, project or assignment, but not to exceed \$500,000 per year for each separate engagement, project or assignment.
 Any such approval by the Chairman must be reported to the Audit Committee at its next meeting following the approval.